AMC Entertainment (AMC) Gets a Hold Rating from Wedbush

-In a report released today, Michael Pachter from Wedbush reiterated a Hold rating on AMC Entertainment (AMC), with a price target of $5.00.
-The company’s shares closed last Thursday at $5.26.
+Wedbush analyst Michael Pachter reiterated a Hold rating on AMC Entertainment (AMC) today and set a price target of $7.00.
+The company’s shares closed last Tuesday at $5.99.

-According to TipRanks.com, Pachter is a 3-star analyst with an average return of 1.5% and a 54.9% success rate.
+According to TipRanks.com, Pachter is a 4-star analyst with an average return of 2.1% and a 55.5% success rate.
 Pachter covers the Technology sector, focusing on stocks such as Glu Mobile, Facebook, and Alphabet.

-The word on The Street in general, suggests a Hold analyst consensus rating for AMC Entertainment with a $3.57 average price target, which is a -30.9% downside from current levels.
+Currently, the analyst consensus on AMC Entertainment is a Hold with an average price target of $4.43, representing a -27.4% downside.
 In a report issued on May 27, MKM Partners also upgraded the stock to Hold with a $5.00 price target.

 See today’s analyst top recommended stocks >>